Alix-debug/NearCulture/README.md

 CONSTRUCT{ ?x schema:Museum ?name} WHERE {?x schema:name ?name}
 ```
-This query is accessible at the ... tab in the nav bar.
+This query is accessible at the "Queries 5" tab in the nav bar.

 d.
 A query that contains an ASK query form